daler/GFFutils_old/README.rst

 Identifying what's in the database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 What sorts of features are in the db?
-The :meth:`GFFDB.features` method
+The ``GFFDB.features`` method
 returns an iterator of the featuretypes that were in the GFF file (and
 which are now in the ``featuretype`` field of the sqlite3 database, which
 this method accesses).

-Most methods in a :class:`GFFDB` object return iterators for performance.
+Most methods in a ``GFFDB`` object return iterators for performance.

 Since this is the first example of using the iterators returned by a
-:class:`GFFDB` object, here are a few different ways to get the results
+``GFFDB`` object, here are a few different ways to get the results
 from the iterator it returns.

 Method 0: Convert iterator to a list::